 Highland Ridge Hospital, in Salt Lake City, UT, helps adolescents, adults, and seniors who are struggling with meth addiction through an unmatched quality of care and support.
-Located in Salt Lake City, Utah, Highland Ridge is the leading provider of mental health & meth addiction treatment.
+Located in Salt Lake City, Utah, Highland Ridge is a leading provider of mental health & meth addiction treatment.

 Learn more about meth addiction treatment at our Hospital in Salt Lake City

 Methamphetamines (meth) are dangerously addictive illegal drugs that stimulate the central nervous system of the body, causing increases in energy and alertness that last up to 12 hours.
 If you’re struggling with a meth addiction, you may have been up for days at this point, strung out and unable to relax.
 You may notice that meth is slowly taking over your life, ruining your relationships with other people, and causing trouble in fulfilling your responsibilities at work, home, or school.
 You know that stopping the drug is hard without help from a treatment center or hospital, but you know that living as a meth addict is not the life you want.

 At Highland Ridge Hospital, located in Salt Lake City, we’ve worked for over 25 years treating people in our community who struggle with substance addiction and dependency.
 We’ve helped countless people at our meth addiction treatment center learn the skills to get – and stay – sober.
 It’s time to let go of the meth and get back to living the life you know you deserve.